 What if my employer withheld taxes but didn’t pay them?

 Even though your employer didn’t pay the taxes, you can still claim the income as if it were paid when you file your tax return.
-You also get credit for the social security and medicare payments that were withheld from your paycheck.
+You also get credit for the Social Security and Medicare payments that were withheld from your paycheck.
 You can also report your employer for employment tax fraud by calling the IRS.

 Does the IRS audit payroll tax returns?

 The IRS can audit your payroll tax returns to see if they were filed accurately.
-As of 2023, the IRS plans to focus on auditing ERC claims on 2020 and 2021 payroll tax returns.

 Get Help With Unpaid Payroll Tax Penalties

 Have you incurred payroll tax penalties?
 Want help applying for penalty abatement?
 Need help filing back payroll taxes?
 Regardless of your exact situation, we can help you out.
 The attorneys at the W Tax Group have extensive experience helping business owners with payroll tax penalties and other business tax issues.
+Call us at 877-500-4930 or reach out online to set up a time to talk.